microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0/Update-MgTeamSchedule.md

   - `[OpenShiftsEnabled <Boolean?>]`: Indicates whether open shifts are enabled for the schedule.
   - `[ProvisionStatus <String>]`: operationStatus
   - `[ProvisionStatusCode <String>]`: Additional information about why schedule provisioning failed.
-  - `[SchedulingGroups <IMicrosoftGraphSchedulingGroup[]>]`: The logical grouping of users in the schedule (usually by role).
+  - `[SchedulingGroups <IMicrosoftGraphSchedulingGroup1[]>]`: The logical grouping of users in the schedule (usually by role).
     - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[LastModifiedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[LastModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[Id <String>]`: Read-only.
     - `[DisplayName <String>]`: The display name for the schedulingGroup.
 Required.
     - `[IsActive <Boolean?>]`: Indicates whether the schedulingGroup can be used when creating new entities or updating existing ones.
 Required.
     - `[UserIds <String[]>]`: The list of user IDs that are a member of the schedulingGroup.
 Required.
-  - `[Shifts <IMicrosoftGraphShift[]>]`: The shifts in the schedule.
+  - `[Shifts <IMicrosoftGraphShift1[]>]`: The shifts in the schedule.
     - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[LastModifiedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[LastModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[Id <String>]`: Read-only.
     - `[DraftShift <IMicrosoftGraphShiftItem>]`: shiftItem
       - `[(Any) <Object>]`: This indicates any property can be added to this object.